Adaptive Step Duration for Accurate Foot Placement: Achieving Robust Bipedal Locomotion on Terrains with Restricted Footholds: Simulation Results

 \subsubsection{Profile III and IV}

-emphasize on the abrupt changes in the $L^k$ and $W^k$ respectively.
-The step position errors of the ALIP-MPC in these two tests are $0.027$ and $0.024$ meters, while the ALIP-QP also fails to complete the tests.
-Fig. \ref{fig:profile_iii_iv} shows the footprints of the ALIP-MPC in both tests.
-Even under such challenging stepping stone profiles, the ALIP-MPC can still find foot placements to maintain viable states.
+These two profiles emphasize the abrupt changes in the $L_j$ and $W_j$, respectively.
+The step position errors of DCM-MPC in these two tests are $0.025$ and $0.026$ meters, while DCM-QP falls after a few steps. \figref{fig:profile_iii_iv} shows the footprints of DCM-MPC in both tests.
+Even under such challenging stepping stone profiles, especially with large variations in stone positions in the lateral direction, DCM-MPC can find foot placements to maintain viable states.

-In all the stepping stones tests, the ALIP-MPC with the preview of multiple steps shows better foot placement tracking and robustness than ALIP-QP, especially when under large changes of stone positions in the lateral direction.